gaurav270401/hacker_news/README.md

 Global styles, including a fade-in animation and a light gray background, are applied using the GlobalStyles.js file.

 2. Component Styles
-Each component has its own styled-components, defining specific styles for elements within that component.
+Each component has its styled-components, defining specific styles for elements within that component.

 ## 7. API Integration
 The project uses Axios to interact with the Hacker News API.
 The api.js utility contains functions for making API requests.